kjon-life/conjoint_analyses/CONTRIBUTING.md

 ## Commit Guidelines

-kjon-django uses the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+__conjoint_analyses__ uses the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 The automatic changelog tool uses these to automatically generate a changelog based on the commit messages.
 Here's a guide to writing a commit message to allow this:

 ### Format